Hossam-Sayed/todo/README.md

 With To-Do, you'll never miss an important appointment, writing down todos, taking notes and more.

+### Features :sparkles:

+The app supports the following:
+1. Light/Dark mode.
+2. Adding tasks, marking tasks as done, and deleting tasks.
+3. Specifying the priority level of a task.
+4. Sorting tasks with various options.
+5. Saving deleted tasks to the trash before permanently deleting them.
+6. and many more...

+You experience all features while enjoying a high quality software design and smooth performance with no glitches.

 ### Versions ⚙

-The app is still in the development phase.
+The app is still in the development phase 🚧

 <div align=right>